kongondo/ProcessWireAPIGen/README.md

 The documentation is generated using an older version of [ApiGen](https://github.com/ApiGen/ApiGen/), so there ~~could~~ will be bugs.
 I will update to the latest version of the document generator in the near future.
 Please report any bugs by filing an [issue](https://github.com/kongondo/ProcessWireAPIGen/issues), thanks.

 Please note that since these docs are auto-generated and auto-uploaded to GitHub, there might be the occasional hiccup.
-Please also let me know if you come across any wonkiness :-).
+Please let me know if you come across any wonkiness :-).

 ### ProcessWire API Documentation